What happens to my home loan if I die?

 Unfortunately our debts don’t disappear if we die.
 In fact, they are handed over to the people who are closest to us to deal with.
 This is a huge responsibility to leave someone, especially considering debts like our mortgage average around $434,000 in Australia.

 A will is the key to ensuring your wishes are carried out in the unfortunate event of your death.
-It clearly distributes your assets and gives instructions about your funeral and any legal outcomes and yet a recent newspoll indicated that over 45 per cent of Australians die without a legal will in place.
+It clearly distributes your assets and gives instructions about your funeral and any legal outcomes.
+Yet, a recent newspoll indicated that more than 45% of Australians die without a legal will in place.

 I don’t have a will